code-computerlove/frontend-guidelines/FE-guidelines-CSS.md

 ## CSS

+> CSS/Sass coding standards and guidelines

 ### CSS Principles

-> Follow these rules unless there is a technical reason why you can’t, eg: CMS produced code
+_Follow these rules unless there is a technical reason why you can’t, eg: CMS produced code_

 ### Sass
 Using Sass allows us to do many things.